neilwave/bloggr/README.md

 - no fancy stuff

-But in the sense of open source idea - feel free to take it when you can use it  :blue_heart:
+But in the sense of open source - feel free to take it when you can use it  :blue_heart:

 <hr>